unh-webappdev/FlashCourses_api/README.md

 ###  Installation Steps to run FlashCourses Locally

+### University of New Hampshire, Manchester
+### COMP 805 - Web Application Development
+### FlashCourses Group Project

-COMP-805 Django-FlashCourses group project Configuration of the settings to run the project locally without posting private information on GitHub
+Configuration of the "settings" to run the project locally without posting private information on GitHub

 ***Settings-***
 You will need to create your own settings_private.py file to be able to run the project correctly